partnershipannouncements/BA-Thesis-Files/README.md

 * 'LDA model for 179 titles' (Python Code) for preprocessing and running LDA model on 179 keyword matching news articles as an alternative to manual labeling.
 * 'lda_visualization_t=5' (HTML file that shows the pyvis visualization for making sense of the LDA at t=5).
 The final LDA model, that has the best perplexity / coherence and human judgement scores

-*To view the Gephi files interactively, the downloading gephi software is necessary (https://gephi.org/)
+*To view the Gephi files interactively, the downloading gephi software is necessary (https://gephi.org/).
+SVG files are provided in folder "Chapter 4 (Result gathering)"

 **Abstract**